Work at Home Jobs for Special Needs Moms

 Customer Service-Big companies such as Amazon, American Express and Humana now offer Customer Service positions that are telecommuting jobs.
 Any of the big job posting sites will have multiple listings.

 Special Education Advocate-Once you’re comfortable with your own child’s IEP, start volunteering to help friends and family.
 From there, you can take classes and attend conferences to become a Special Education Advocate.
-I do most of my consulting, research and writing between 9-3 and after the kids go to bed.
+I do most of my consulting, research, and writing between 9-3 and after the kids go to bed.
 Occasionally I have an early morning or late afternoon meeting that requires a sitter, but most IEP meetings are held during the school day.

 Stuff other people don’t want to do-Or, I should say, have time for.
 People are busy!
 And some are willing to pay others for the chores they don’t want to do.
 Grocery shopping, taking cars to service centers, taking pets to the vet and other errands.
 You can pick your own customers and make your own hours.
-I see people in my town advertising their services in Community Facebook groups and they always have people inquiring about their offers.
-This is also popular if you have a senior community nearby as sometimes they no longer drive.
+I see people in my town advertising their services in Community Facebook groups.
+And they always have people inquiring about their offers.
+This is also popular if you have a senior citizen community nearby as sometimes they no longer drive.

 Thrifting– Yes, this is a thing.
 And thanks to Marie Kondo, you can be more successful than ever.
 I have this friend.
 She goes to the local Goodwill outlets, where they sell the merchandise by the pound.
 (You have to sift through it in large bins) Having 3 kids herself, she knows what moms are looking for.
 So when she finds something good, she buys it for pennies.
 Then, she takes it home, washes it and resells it at local consignment sales.
-With everyone and their mother joining the “decluttering trend” you can find some really good stuff now.
+With everyone joining the “decluttering trend” you can find some really good stuff now.
 Start in your own home first.
 Clean it out and sell your clutter for cash.
 You can also offer to clean out your parents’, friends’ or neighbors’ homes and give them a percentage of what you sell.

 Side Hustle Passion-I have a friend who makes hair bows and sells them online.
 Another makes custom designs with her Silhouette machine and sells them.
 I have a friend who is just starting to make decorated birthday cakes and sell them to close family and friends.
 What is your passion?
 How can you monetize it?
 It might have to be a side hustle as first, but you can make it work if it’s your passion.